Transfer of Very Low-Level Waste to Exempt Persons for Disposal

 On March 6, 2020, the NRC issued a proposed interpretation of its low-level radioactive waste disposal regulations in 10 CFR 20.2001 that would permit licensees to dispose of waste by transfer to persons who hold specific exemptions for the purpose of disposal (85 FR 13076).
 In the proposed interpretation, the NRC would consider approval of requests for specific exemptions for the purpose of disposal if they are for the disposal of VLLW by land burial.
 Therefore, the NRC's intent is that this interpretive rule would allow licensees to transfer VLLW to exempt persons for the purpose of disposal by land burial.
 The exemptions for non-licensed facilities would only be granted after a rigorous technical and regulatory review by the agency with jurisdiction over the facility (i.e., the NRC or appropriate Agreement State regulator) to ensure that public health and safety will be maintained.
 A fact sheet containing additional information on the proposal can be found in ADAMS (ML20120A048).

-The NRC requested public feedback and comments on this proposed interpretive rule via the March 6, 2020 Federal Register Notice (FRN), and established an email address for submitting comments at VLLWTransferComments.Resource@nrc.gov.
-This email supplemented the routine comment submission options described in the proposed interpretive rule FRN.
+The NRC requested public feedback and comments on this proposed interpretive rule via the March 6, 2020 Federal Register Notice (FRN).
 The comment period for the proposal ended on October 21, 2020.
 All comments received on the proposed interpretive rule can be located in ADAMS by searching for Docket ID No. NRC-2020-0065.
-The staff is currently evaluating the comments received to determine next steps for the proposal and will publish this decision in the Federal Register by the end of 2020.
+On December 17, 2020, the NRC withdrew the proposed interpretation (85 FR 81849).
+The proposal was withdrawn based on the NRC staff’s assessment that the proposed changes may not benefit the regulatory framework for the disposal of low-level radioactive waste..

 The NRC has a long-standing practice of conducting its regulatory responsibilities in an open manner.
 For that reason, the NRC is committed to informing the public about its regulatory, licensing, and oversight activities, and providing opportunities for the public to participate in the agency's decision-making process.
 For general information about the available opportunities for public involvement in NRC activities, see Public Meetings and Involvement, and NUREG/BR-0215, "Public Involvement in the Regulatory Process."

-The staff plans to conduct public meetings during the development of the 10 CFR 20.2001 proposed interpretive rule to engage interested stakeholders.
+The staff conducted two public meetings during the development of the 10 CFR 20.2001 proposed interpretive rule to engage interested stakeholders.